IvanGDR/Pulsar-Queuing-and-Streaming/README.md

 &nbsp;
 ## What is Apache Pulsar?
-Apache Pulsar is an open-source distributed publish-subscrib messaging system with a robust, highly available, high performance streaming messaging platform, offering messaging **compsumtion**, **acknowledging** and **retention** facilities as well as **tenant implementation** options.
+Apache Pulsar is an open-source distributed publish-subscrib messaging system with a robust, highly available, high performance streaming messaging platform, offering messaging **consumption**, **acknowledging** and **retention** facilities as well as **tenant implementation** options.

 ## **Tenant Implementation**
 On a high level view, Apache Pulsar has been conceived to support multi-tenant deployments.
 The key pieces that allows this configuration topology are: **properties** and **namespaces**.